Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Generalized HIGS

 Fig. \ref{fig.Fr HIGS freq} shows the describing function of fractional-order HIGS obtained from \eqref{a1b1} and \eqref{Df}.
 By substituting $\alpha=1$ in \eqref{a1b1} the describing function is equal to that of HIGS in \eqref{HDF}.
 We can see that by changing parameter $\alpha$, the output phase can vary between $-38^{\circ}$ and $0^{\circ}$.
 It represents the behavior of the system represented in \eqref{eq.FrHIGSSS}.
-Also, it verifies that by decreasing $\alpha$, the system behaves as a proportional gain.
+Also, it verifies that by setting $\alpha$ to zero the system behaves as a proportional gain.